srush/GPU-Puzzles/README.md

 in machine learning without ever touching GPU code.
 It is a bit weird to be work always through abstraction.

-This notebook is an attempt teach beginner GPU programming in a completely interactive fashion.
+This notebook is an attempt to teach beginner GPU programming in a completely interactive fashion.
 Instead of providing text with concepts, it throws you right into coding and building GPU kernels.
 The exercises use NUMBA which directly maps Python